 Sat-Sun 12pm-5pm. website

 This is one of the best Christmas Tree Farms around.
 Nice views and nice woods.
 Drive around the 80 acres then get out with the saw provided to cut your own.
-You can get a tree of any size for $50+tax (note: $25 discount coupons are said to be available on the web but most seem to have expired)
+You can get a tree of any size for $50+tax (note: $25 discount coupons are sometimes available on the web.)

 23868 Summit Rd, Los Gatos, CA 95033.
 408-354-3595.